RampNetwork/integration-example-android/README.md

     }
 }
 ```
-Now we need to ensure that incoming intents will be processed properly in the `onCreate` method by using `processIntent(it)` in case our activity is killed or newly created.
+We also need to ensure that incoming intents will be processed properly in the `onCreate` method by using `processIntent(it)` in case our activity was killed or is newly created.

 ```kotlin
 override fun onCreate(savedInstanceState: Bundle?) {